Overview

 How Does UEBA Work?

-To be effective, You must install a UEBA Solution on every device used or connected by every employee in your organization.
+To be effective, you must install a UEBA Solution on every device used or connected by every employee in your organization.
 This includes company-owned as well as employee-owned devices.
-Devices used part-time can also be targeted by cyber-attacks.
+Devices used part-time can also be targeted by cyberattacks.
 Many companies ask their employees to install their UEBA on their routers, which can serve as an attack vector.
-Connecting to a corporate network through a home router opens up even more possibilities for cyber-attacks.
+Connecting to a corporate network through a home router opens up even more possibilities for cyberattacks.

 The UEBA Solution Has Three Main Components -